Shun Sato (figure skater)

 Shun Sato (佐藤 駿, Satō Shun) is a Japanese figure skater.
-He is the 2023 Four Continents bronze medalist, 2020 Bavarian Open champion, the 2019–20 Junior Grand Prix Final champion, and a two-time Japan Junior national silver medalist.
-He is the former junior world record holder for the men's free skating and combined total score.
+He is a two-time Four Continents medalist (silver in 2024, bronze in 2023), the 2024–25 Grand Prix Final bronze medalist, a nine-time Grand Prix medalist, a two-time ISU Challenger Series silver medalist, and the 2020 Bavarian Open champion.
+At the junior level, Sato is the 2019–20 Junior Grand Prix Final champion, and a two-time Japan Junior national silver medalist.

+He is the former junior world record holder for the men's free skating and combined total score and is known for his jumping prowess.

 Personal life

 Sato was born on February 6, 2004, in Sendai, Japan.

-His favorite animals are pandas.
+He and his family moved to Saitama in 2018 after Sato's father got a job transfer.

 Sato's figure skating idol is fellow Sendai native Yuzuru Hanyu, who gave him an amulet when Sato was five years old.

+After graduating from Saitama Sakae High School, he enrolled into Meiji University in 2023, where he currently studies at the School of Political Science and Economics.

 Career

 Early career

-Sato began skating in 2009.
+Sato began skating in 2009 at the age of three and his first figure skating coach was Suguru Namioka.
+In 2011, Sato temporarily moved his training to Saitama after he and his family were forced to evacuate Sendai following the Tōhoku earthquake and tsunami.
+He would later return to Saitama in 2018, where Tadao Kusaka began coaching him.

 He is a four-time Japanese national novice champion and the 2018–19 Japanese national junior silver medalist.
 On the junior level, Sato is also the 2018 Bavarian Open silver medalist and the 2019 International Challenge Cup champion.

 As the four-time Japanese national novice champion, Sato was invited to skate in the gala at the 2015 NHK Trophy, 2016 NHK Trophy and 2017 World Team Trophy.
 He was also invited to skate in the gala at the 2019 World Championships as the silver medalist in the 2018 Japanese junior nationals.